kreuzter/myThesisTemplate/README.md

 # myThesisTemplate

+This repo [moved to GitLab](https://gitlab.com/texTemplates/thesis-template) and this, GH, instance is not maintained anymore.

 LaTeX template for a thesis loosely based on the requirements of CTU in Prague.

 (to build nomenclature, run